-4733.0150 NON-MEDICAL EVENT NOTIFICATION.
+4733.0150 DOSE TO MEMBER OF THE PUBLIC NOTIFICATION.

-A registrant must notify the commissioner within 24 hours after the discovery of any of the following events involving a registered radiation therapy system:
+A registrant must notify the commissioner within 24 hours after the discovery of an event where a member of the public receives a dose that exceeds the dose limits in part

+4733.0315 involving a registered radiation therapy system.